- Experience the pristine beauty of the Maldives' lagoons

 Day 3: Tour Sigiriya and Polonnaruwa

 Today you'll travel to Colombo, the capital of Sri Lanka.
-Colombo is a beautiful city with modern high-rise buildings amid old colonial ones, making it a picturesque place.
+Colombo is a beautiful city with modern high-rise buildings beside older colonial architecture.
 Galle Face Green in Colombo, a favorite hangout spot for locals and tourists alike, overlooks the Indian Ocean.
-Colombo is also a shoppers’ paradise, with smart shopping malls and the famous Pettah Market, a great place to shop for souvenirs.
+Colombo is also a shoppers’ paradise, with stylish shopping malls and the famous Pettah Market, a great place to shop for souvenirs.
 You'll take a city tour and sample Sri Lankan street food, then get some rest before the next day's flight out.

 Spend your days relaxing in a little piece of paradise.
-Take a dip in the expansive turquoise lagoon, snorkel among the coral reef, visit local islands, and experience the warmth of Maldivian people and their culture.
+Take a dip in the expansive turquoise lagoon, snorkel around a coral reef, visit nearby islands, and experience the warmth of Maldivian people and their culture.
 You can opt to take a calm canoe trip out onto the water, arrange to swim with dolphins, or even try some windsurfing.
 The vast lagoon can accommodate a range of activities and interests.
-In the evening, enjoy some delicious cocktails while watching the sun set.
+In the evening, sample freshly caught seafood and tropical cocktails.

-It's time to say goodbye to the lovely Maldives.
+It's time to say goodbye to the Maldives.
 You will be transferred to the airport for your flight back home.
+Safe journey!